scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ### SCION AS Numbers

 A SCION AS number is the 48-bit identifier for an AS.
 Although they play a similar role, there is no relationship between SCION AS numbers and BGP ASNs as defined by {{RFC4271}}.
 For historical reasons some SCION Autonomous Systems use an AS number where the first 16 bits are 0 and the remaining 32 bits are identical to their BGP ASN, but there is no technical requirement for this.
+AS numbers of public ASes MUST be globally unique.

 #### Wildcard Addressing {#serv-disc}